There are two ways to buy and sell shares through Hatch: market orders and limit orders. Here's how they work:

 - You don't have a say in the price.
 Market prices can fluctuate from second to second (even when the markets are closed), so while we show an estimate in Hatch, the current price will most likely be a bit different when executed.

 Limit orders give you more control over the price you buy and sell shares for.
 You enter the exact number of shares you want and the price you will pay for them (e.g. 5 shares at $50 each).
-If the market price matches yours, or goes lower, your order will be filled.
+If you're buying and the market price matches yours, or goes lower, your order will be filled.
+If your selling and the market price matches yours, or goes higher, your order will be filled

 - You control the buy/sell price and are not impacted by market price fluctuations.
 You only buy or sell the shares at the price you specify.